 - Extremely light reels, but powerful

 - Excellent cranking power and line management

 - Very affordable

 - Poor gear ratio and line retrieval speeds

 Patriarch wrap up

 The Patriarch is an affordable reel that is the lightest on this list.
+This is to be expected from a company that is known for its production of some of the best spincast reels which are notoriously inexpensive and compact.
 Patriarch models are available in versions that can handle small trout up to larger bass and steelhead.
 While some aspects of the drag could be better, this is an all around high performing reel that is perfect for most freshwater applications.

 Our Winner and Conclusion

 While it is difficult from the reels on this list, we have to give the edge for the best spinning reel to the Diawa BG.

 It’s a lightweight but durable reel that offers excellent line retrieval speeds while maintaining power, fantastic drag system, and bearings and spool design that provides smooth casting and retrieval.
 It is also offered in models that can excel from ultralight trout fishing to landing tarpon in the saltwater flats.